Triple H: Final feuds and retirement (2016–2022)

 Triple H's appearances became increasingly sporadic and 2020 became the first year in which he did not wrestle a match since the start of his career.
 However, he continued to make occasional on-screen appearances in non-wrestling roles, including on the April 24 episode of SmackDown, which was dedicated to his 25th anniversary in WWE.
-The final match of his career took place on the January 11, 2021 episode of Raw when he faced Randy Orton in an "unsanctioned fight", but after Alexa Bliss and "The Fiend" Bray Wyatt got involved, Alexa Bliss attacked Orton with a fireball causing the match to end in no-contest.
+The final match of his career took place on the January 11, 2021, episode of Raw when he faced Orton in an "unsanctioned fight", but after Alexa Bliss and "The Fiend" Bray Wyatt got involved, Bliss attacked Orton with a fireball causing the match to end in no-contest.

-In September 2021, Triple H suffered from heart failure and a defibrillator was installed in his chest.
+In September 2021, Triple H suffered from heart failure and an ICD was installed in his chest.
 Due to his newly discovered heart condition, Triple H announced his retirement from wrestling during an appearance on First Take on March 25, 2022.
 On April 3, he introduced the second night of WrestleMania 38 as the COO of WWE, subsequently leaving a microphone and his wrestling boots in the ring to signify his official in-ring retirement.
+He later expressed a sense of being at peace with his forced retirement, stating that he "did everything [he] wanted to do and then some".

 Post-retirement and corporate roles (2022–present)

-On September 6, 2022, WWE announced that Triple H was promoted to Chief Content Officer of the company.
-On the October 10 episode of Raw, he, along with Shawn Michaels, X-Pac, and Road Dogg, held a DX reunion to celebrate the stable's 25-year anniversary.
-The group made an additional appearance at Raw is XXX on January 23, 2023.
+On September 6, 2022, WWE announced that Levesque had been promoted to chief content officer of the company.
+Levesque maintained this role after WWE was acquired by Endeavor the following year.
+Since his retirement, he has continued to make appearances at post-show press conferences and in storylines, typically acting as an on-screen authority figure under his real name and ring name.